mit-submit/submit-users-guide/source/acknowledging.rst

 If possible, please send an e-mail letting us know you've published a preprint or paper (to submit-help@mit.edu) that made use of our resources.

-We would also appreciate it if you could acknolwedge subMIT in your publications, where appropriate, with the following language:
+We would also appreciate it if you could acknowledge subMIT in your publications, where appropriate, with the following language:

 *This work made use of resources provided by subMIT at MIT Physics.*